Premier League confirms six positive Covid-19 tests from three clubs | Goal.com

 The Premier League has confirmed that there were six positive Covid-19 results returned from a total of 748 tests administered to players and club staff on Sunday and Monday.

-The positive cases came from a total of six teams, with the league unable to identify the individuals who tested positive.
+The positive cases came from a total of three teams, with the league declining to identify the individuals who tested positive.

 "Players or club staff who have tested positive will now self-isolate for a period of seven days.